IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ### Scopes
 Sometimes you need to create a scope of container.
 For example, when you want to create a scope per request in web application.

 - NOTICE: when you create a scope of container then all providers are cloned to new scope.
-Every provider has method `clone` that clones itself.
+For that reason every provider has methods `clone` and `isValid` to clone itself and check if it's valid for certain scope.
+And every scope has method `hasTag` to check if it's valid for certain provider.

 ```typescript
 import { Container, ReflectionInjector } from "ts-ioc-container";